Points of Invincibility

+"Points of Invincibility" («Пункт незламності») are emergency shelters in Ukraine that provide heat, water, electricity, mobile communication, and other services to residents during wartime blackouts.
+This project was initiated by the Ukrainian government in November 2022 following massive shelling of critical infrastructure by Russia after Russia's 2022 full-scale invasion of Ukraine.

 History

-Prerequisites
+Background

-Due to massive strikes on critical infrastructure, electricity, water, heating and communication have been missing for a long time in many cities of Ukraine.
-The unbreakable point is a place where heat, water, electricity, mobile communication, internet, a place to rest, first aid kits and provisions for mothers and children are provided.
+Massive Russian strikes on critical infrastructure have disrupted electricity, water, heat, and communication in many cities of Ukraine.
+Points of Invincibility provide facilities such as heat, water, electricity, mobile communication, internet, places for rest, first aid kits, and provisions for mothers and children.

-Back in the second half of October, the Office of the President began working on the deployment of heating points in case of power outages.
-Initially, a network of 17,000 ordinary heating points was planned, but a week before the November 23 rocket attack, the authorities decided that the "points of invincibility" should be equipped with generators; at the time of the start of the project with generators there were 4.8 thousand points.
+In late October 2022, the Office of the President of Ukraine began working on the deployment of warming centres in case of power outages.
+Initially, a network of 17,000 warming centres was planned.
+However, about a week before the 23 November rocket attacks, the authorities decided to mark only the 4,800 locations equipped with generators on the map as Points of Invincibility.

-Network Deployment
+Network deployment

-According to the Deputy Head of the Office of the President Kyrylo Tymoshenko, the Cabinet of Ministers officially adopted the decision on the "points of invincibility" under the label "secret".
-In mid-November, online meetings of high-ranking officials with local authorities regarding the deployment of the network began.
-The first of points of invincibility began work on Svobody Square in Kherson on November 18, 2022, a week after the liberation of the city from the Russians.
-On November 22, 2022, the President of Ukraine Volodymyr Zelenskyy announced the deployment of the project throughout Ukraine.
+According to then-Deputy Head of the Office of the President Kyrylo Tymoshenko, the Cabinet of Ministers officially adopted the decision on the "Points of Invincibility" under the label "secret".
+In mid-November 2022, online meetings of high-ranking officials with local authorities regarding the deployment of the network began.
+The first Points of Invincibility began operating on Svobody Square in Kherson on November 18, 2022, a week after the city was liberated from Russian occupation.

-It works in all (controlled) regional and district administrations, at schools, buildings of the State Emergency Service, etc. From 40 to 500 people can be in a point at the same time; the stay is unlimited.
-Completing and functioning of the points is carried out taking into account the available resources of executive power bodies and local self-government bodies.
-The initiative was joined by business, in particular, catering establishments, which place unbreakable points.
-As of November 24, 2022, more than 4,300 points of invincibility were deployed in Ukraine.
+On November 22, 2022, Ukrainian President Volodymyr Zelenskyy announced the deployment of the project throughout Ukraine.
+Zelenskyy announced that the points would operate in all regional and district administrations (controlled by Ukraine), and at schools, buildings of the State Emergency Service, and other locations.
+Each Point of Invincibility can accommodate between 40 and 500 people; there is no time limit on a person's stay there.
+The Kyiv Regional Military Administration said that the staffing and operation of the points is done "taking into account the available resources of executive authorities and local self-government bodies".
+The initiative was joined by businesses, such as food establishments, which set up Points of Invincibility.
+By November 24, 2022, more than 4,300 Points of Invincibility were operating in Ukraine.

-Points of invincibility in Kherson were visited by UN representatives, in Kyiv — the ambassadors of the G7 countries.
-According to a worker Minister of Internal Affairs, Denys Monastyrskyi, the minimum cost of a point is 17,000 euros.
+United Nations representatives visited Points of Invincibility in Kherson, and the ambassadors of the G7 countries visited a Point of Invincibility in Kyiv.
+Then-Minister of Internal Affairs Denys Monastyrskyi said deploying one fully equipped point cost at least 17,000 euros.

+On 19 January 2026, Ukrainian Prime Minister Yulia Svyrydenko said that 10,676 Points of Invincibility were operating in Ukraine, and 130,000 people had used them since the beginning of the year.
+She announced plans to further improve the network, such as by deploying points that could operate continuously for longer and would be better-equipped.